Athlon projects college football's very early top 25 teams for 2017.

 4. Penn State

 The Nittany Lions were one of the nation’s most improved teams over the second half of 2016 and that momentum should carry into the '17 campaign.
 The defending Big Ten champions are loaded on offense with the return of quarterback Trace McSorley and running back Saquon Barkley.
 Wide receiver Chris Godwin left for the NFL Draft, but tight end Mike Gesicki has already announced his intention to return to school for 2017.
 Even though Godwin is a big loss, Penn State should be fine at receiver with DaeSean Hamilton (34 catches), DeAndre Thompkins (27) and Saeed Blacknall (15).
 An improving offensive line loses only one starter (Brian Gaia), and there’s plenty of depth with the return of Andrew Nelson and Brendan Mahon after both players missed significant time this season.
 The defense gave up 5.04 yards per play under first-year coordinator Brent Pry and returns a good chunk of talent for 2017.
+However, top cornerback John Reid was lost for the year due to a spring knee injury.
 Penn State’s toughest game is at Ohio State (Oct.
 28), but Michigan (Oct.
 21), Nebraska (Oct.
 18) and Pitt (Sept.
 9) all visit Happy Valley.

 3. Florida State